I. General Water Usage.

 - Before a User may fill a Tank Truck with water drawn through a Meter Assembly, the Tank Truck must be inspected by CCWA personnel, as described below.

 Hydrant Meter Assembly Users

 Hydrant Users are issued Meter Assemblies and shall pay fees and charges as set by CCWA’s Board of Directors.
 Meter Assemblies shall remain the property of CCWA.
-Hydrant Users must bring the Meter Assembly to the Warehouse monthly (i.e. at least every thirty (30) days) for reading, maintenance and testing by CCWA personnel.
-Fees and charges are listed below.
+Meter Assemblies are read monthly using Beacon technology so that users do not need to bring the hydrant in for usage readings.

 Mobile Tanks/Tank Trucks Requirements

 - Mobile Tanks (which shall include tank trucks, tag-alongs, and any other types of mobile or portable water tanks) must be brought to the Warehouse for inspection by CCWA personnel prior to being filled through a CCWA hydrant.

 - If the Mobile Tank passes the inspection, an inspection decal will be applied in a visible location on the Mobile Tank by CCWA personnel.
 Decals will be highly visible, color coded and valid through the end of the current calendar year.

 - Mobile Tanks must be inspected annually.
 Inspections and annual decals for the following calendar year will be available beginning on the first business day in November of the current year.

 - All Mobile Tanks filled from CCWA hydrants must be filled through a Meter Assembly in accordance with this Policy.

 - Mobile Tanks must have a permanent air gap filling tube.